Janet822/xfers-sdk/Android/README.md

 Part 1:

-- Your user will be prompted to key in their phone number, once the user has entered their phone number, the SDK will proceed to call the url `merchantApiBase/signup_login`, it has to be set up as in the above under [Backend Integration](#backend-integration)
+- Your user will be prompted to key in their phone number, once the user has entered their phone number, the SDK will proceed to call the url `merchantApiBase/signup_login`, it has to be set up as in the above under "Backend Integration"

 - The SDK will call the url with the following format: `{"phoneNumber":"<a_phone_number>"`